How to Become a Television Executive

 Getting a TV Executive Job

-These jobs are in high demand and there are only a few ways to break in:
+These jobs are in high demand and there are only a couple of ways to break in:

 Become an Assistant: One of the fastest ways into the executive realm is to start as an assistant to an existing TV executive.
 This will not only expose you to the parameters of the job itself, but you will also meet and come in direct contact with the managers, agents, writers, directors and producers that you will be working with should you get promoted.